-For the past week he sat on a beach near Puerto Vallarta , sunburned and sipping on grapefruit juice and raicilla, the infamous moonshine tequila made out of crazy cactus found far in the high desert.
+For the past week he sat on a beach near Puerto Vallarta, immune to any virus, sunburned and sipping on grapefruit juice and raicilla, the infamous moonshine tequila made out of crazy cactus found far in the high desert.
 The drink is said to produce visions, not a hangover.
-Hal, being an inanimate object showing only slight signs of artificial intelligence, wasn’t sure what effect the moonshine elixir produced, though we did notice slurred speech, and found sand and cigar butts in most of his moving parts.
+Hal, being an inanimate object showing only slight signs of artificial intelligence other than being a wise guy, wasn’t sure what effect the moonshine elixir produced, though we did notice slurred speech, and found sand and cigar butts in most of his moving parts.

 He had no washer fluid left to clean his protective shield, his wiper blades worn thin by sand and drinks splashed by fellow beachcombers.

-“Feliz Ano Nuevo,” Hal sputtered to the boys at the shack, even though months had passed since the new year turned.
-His voice was hoarse from shouting the same phrase to all who passed near him as he sat under a leaning palm tree during his holiday week.
+“Feliz Ano Nuevo,” Hal sputtered to the boys at the shack months after the new year came and went.
+His voice was hoarse from shouting "Build tacos not walls" to all who passed near him as he sat under a leaning palm tree during the holiday week.
 Once safely in the shack he napped for a long period of time in a warm corner near the stove.

 He blearily looked up and said, “Gee, just a day or two ago I was on a Mexican beach, 80 degrees...”

 Outside a harsh wind blew snow against the frosty window.

 After a siesta that lasted two days he told us of his mouse removal plan, forged from failure.

 When Hal was a young robotic portable butchering unit he wanted to work in a lumberjack show, to try his hand at log rolling.
 He really felt that with four wide track tires he could roll any human being off a log in seconds.
 He envisioned championships and pretty girls kissing him on the cheek.
 We took him down to the creek one day, set him upon a log and said, “Okay, roll baby.”